 ASYMMETRY IN A RELATIONSHIP

 Vera remembers the man’s childhood dog whereas the man had forgotten Bosun entirely.
 This snippet of conversation demonstrates the extent of asymmetry in their relationship.
 She knows things about him; he blunders on, knowing nothing and no one, not even himself.
 Vera has basically been fire doored.

 Failing to understand his own self, let alone his former girlfriend, the man tries to win Vera back by launching into a lecture about a Mind System he studied in Russia.
 Goodness knows what that refers to.
-I imagine there was a popular psychological theory doing the rounds at the time, maybe something akin to neurolinguistic programming.
+I imagine there was a popular psychological theory doing the rounds at the time.

 A HISTORY OF FEMININE LYING

 There’s a long, long history of women as liars in the stories we tell about human beings.
 Duplicitousness is thought to be an inherent aspect of a woman’s nature.

 Sure enough, Vera is not disclosing her true feelings to the man.
 She smiles when she doesn’t mean it.
 “Not a bit,” she lies, denying he said something to hurt her.
 Is this a type of lying, or is it prudent?

 The man feels like the 1917 version of a fedora wearing MRA, who wonders why women don’t like him.

 He sat there, thunder-struck, astounded beyond words. . . .

 Such men fail to understand their own part in a relationship and that bro-culture casts women as liars.
 The theory is, that if women were straight-up about their interest or lack of interest in a man, men would know where they stand and do a much better job of being a true partner.

 But women have their own personal safety — both physical and emotional — to take care of.
 He has a history of making scenes in tea houses.

 What, exactly, is one’s obligation when leaving a date?
 My answer: No one owes anyone anything.
 Katherine Mansfield has provided a valuable script which applies equally to modern dating.
 Use your intuition.
 If your date is truly terrible, extend basic civility, although it may mask your fear.